RackWare-Inc/IBM-MarketPlace-V2V/README.md

 ## Product Overview
 RackWare's RMM Migrations are an automated, easy, and convenient process to migrate existing workloads from your current location to IBM Cloud.
 The support migrated use cases are:
-1. Migration from VMware virtual machine to IBM Cloud VPC VSIs
+1. VMware virtual machine to IBM Cloud VPC VSI
-2. Migration from bare metal to bare metal within IBM Cloud classic
+2. Bare metal to bare metal within IBM Cloud classic
+3. HyperV virtual machine to IBM Cloud VPC VSI

 RMM will create an exact duplicate of a running image without the burden of rebuilding or recreating template images and applications.
 It decouples the application stack from the underlying platform, allowing it to be ported to the IBM Cloud infrastructure with ease.